Eating Out In Melbourne — Contemporary Australian Cuisine

 We were excited about eating out in Melbourne.
-For foodies, the opportunity to spend 12 days eating in Melbourne was thrilling.
-Melbourne’s food scene is considered by many to be the best in Australia.
-Just ask any Melbournite.
-Being lapsed Sydneysiders (having not lived there for over a dozen years), we felt that we had enough physical and emotional distance from our former hometown to even-handedly evaluate Melbourne’s food scene.
-The verdict?
-We’re very, very impressed.
+For food and wine lovers, the chance to spend 12 days eating in Melbourne was thrilling.
+Melbourne’s food scene is considered by many to be the best in Australia and its restaurants are serving up some of the finest contemporary Australian cuisine.

-We’ve put this first batch of reviews of the top-tier restaurants we dined at under the umbrella ‘contemporary Australian’.
-What does that mean?
-Well, it means that what these restaurants are doing is very Australian and very ‘now’ – whether it’s a David Blackmore full blood Wagyu rib eye that’s been grilled on a wood fire (at Rockpool Bar and Grill), where it’s all about premium quality produce and its careful and considered preparation, or a vibrant plate of creatively combined ingredients strewn with bright colourful flowers, where it’s about innovative technique and artful presentation (the rest of the restaurants below).
+Well, it means that what these restaurants are doing is distinctly Australian and very now — whether it’s a David Blackmore full blood Wagyu rib eye that’s been grilled on a wood fire at Rockpool Bar and Grill, where it’s all about premium quality produce and its careful and considered preparation, or a vibrant plate of creatively combined ingredients strewn with bright colourful flowers, where it’s about innovative technique and artful presentation (the rest of the restaurants below).

 Contemporary Australian Cuisine is based on fresh, seasonal, and often organic Australian produce, taken wherever possible straight from the farm to table, paddock to plate, ocean to fork.
-It could mean applying French techniques, incorporating Asian ingredients or using Mediterranean flavours, but the outcome is distinctly Australian.
+It could mean applying French techniques, incorporating Asian ingredients or using Mediterranean flavours, but the outcome is uniquely Australian.

 If a chef grew up as a kid eating pasta one night, Chinese the next, and Thai the night after, it’s only natural that as an adult he’d reach for ingredients from any of those kitchens.
 Hopefully that goes some way to explaining contemporary Australian cuisine.
-Here’s a taste of it from Melbourne…
+Here’s a taste of eating out in Melbourne…

 Rockpool Bar & Grill Melbourne